The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Cross-correlation templates

-Figure \ref{fig:spectral_resolution} shows the resulting spectral resolution as a function of wavelength, which varies from a value of roughly 3\,000\,000 in the visible wavelength region to about 500\,000 at the end of the near-infrared.
+The resulting spectral resolution as a function of wavelength varies from a value of roughly 3\,000\,000 in the visible wavelength region to about 183\,000 in the infrared (see also Fig. \ref{fig:spectral_resolution}).
 This is high compared to the resolving power of most existing high-resolution spectrographs for which these templates are intended, as well as upcoming instruments, in particular those planned for next-generation telescopes (see Table \ref{tab:high-res_spectrographs}).